-Table 44-46 show the validation results of simulated benefits, taxes and social contributions.
+Table 48-50 show the validation results of simulated benefits, taxes and social contributions.
 As described above the external numbers of recipients are not always available.
 For employers there is no external information about payers of social contributions.

 The recipients of earnings-related unemployment benefit are overestimated because the model variable includes some benefits, which are not included in external statistics.
-The means-tested benefits are often overestimated while 100% take-up is assumed.
-The local income support is underestimated because in the baseline eligibility is based on the input data.
+The means-tested benefits are often overestimated because 100% take-up is assumed.
+The local income support is underestimated because in the baseline eligibility is simulated taken some of the non-take-up into account.